Time flies when you’re having fun.

 Pick up after your pooch.

 Seriously, people.
 When it rains, that water picks up poop particles from your pooch and can then go into different water systems.
-Nobody wants that.
+We can speak for everybody when we say that nobody wants that!

 Watch out for litter.